CWW-SG/cww-sg.github.io/src/content/docs/Security/github-actions-aws-oidc.md

 ---
 title: GitHub Actions OIDC with AWS
-Description: Assuming AWS account roles from GitHub actions
+description: Assuming AWS account roles from GitHub actions
 ---

 GitHub Actions builds and pushes container images to ECR.
 For this, it assumes a